|Approved by:||The President|

 - The cognizant building/office/department/school administrator; and/or

-- The Office of Marketing and Communications.
+- The Division of University Communications.

 Amateur photography/videography by members of the University community and guests/visitors at University events is generally allowed, provided that the photographer/videographer has permission of photo/video subjects or is photographing/videotaping general crowd shots of an event considered open to the public.
 Any photography/videography that is disruptive, intrusive or out of compliance with University policies should be reported to the Department of Public Safety at tel.
 (202) 319-5111.